davisjam/davisjam.github.io/_pages/research.md

 ## Research projects

 As discussed below, our lab's vision is to improve the quality of computing systems.
-This mandate is broadly writ; most of our projects focus on **correctness** and **security**.
+This mandate is broadly writ; most of our projects focus on software **correctness** and **security**.
-Our research often has an empirical bent, as we must understand engineering practice before we can influence it.
+Our research often has an empirical bent.
+We must understand engineering practice before we can influence it.

 Here are some of our projects, past and present.
 For a full list of our publications, see [here](/publications).